just-innovative-bro/F.R.I.D.A.Y/README.md

 Send email - sends an email to the address which is given in the program
 Say about you - says about him
 Read PDF - to read pdf
-Open camera - opens camera
+Open camera - opens camera    (press "q" to close cam)
 Remember this- remembers what do you say
 Do you know anything - tells what you said in remember
 Write a note - writes a note what you speak